musabgultekin/torchtune/README.md

 - YAML configs for easily configuring training, evaluation, quantization or inference recipes
 - Built-in support for many popular dataset formats and prompt templates to help you quickly get-started with training

 torchtune focuses on integrating with popular tools and libraries from the ecosystem.
-These are just a few examples, with more under development
+These are just a few examples, with more under development:

 - [Hugging Face Hub](https://huggingface.co/docs/hub/en/index) for accessing model weights
 - [EleutherAI's LM Eval Harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluating trained models